top of page

 BIO

-Naghmeh Sharifi is an Iranian / Canadian multidisciplinary artist and educator based in Tiohtiá:ke / Mooniyang / Montreal since 2009.
+Naghmeh Sharifi is an Iranian / Canadian multidisciplinary artist based in Tiohtiá:ke / Montreal since 2009.
 She holds a BA in Visual Arts and one in Psychology from the University of British Columbia.
 In 2018 Sharifi completed her MFA degree at Concordia University.
-Since 2008, her work has been exhibited in Iran, Germany, France, Italy, Mexico, United States, Canada and Macedonia.
-In Montréal, she has presented her work at Conseils des arts de Montréal (2015), Leonard & Bina Ellen Art Gallery (2017), the MAI (2018) and the Phi Centre (2020) among many other sites.
-Sharifi was the recipient of the Impressions Residency grant at the Montreal Museum of Fine Arts in 2015 and the Phi Centre's Parallel Lines Residency in 2020.
-Traditionally trained as a painter, in the recent years Sharifi's choice of medium has expanded in response to her transforming subject matters.
-Sharifi’s most recent projects are an animated short-film The GraveSleepers and an audio-visual installation entitled Fading Fables (Zar-Afshun).
+Her work has been exhibited in Iran, Germany, France, Italy, Mexico, United States, Canada and Macedonia.
+In Montréal, she has presented her work at Conseils des arts de Montréal (2015), Leonard & Bina Ellen Art Gallery (2017), the MAI (2018) and the Phi Centre (2020) among other sites.
+Sharifi was the recipient of the Impressions Residency grant at the Montreal Museum of Fine Arts, the Phi Centre's Parallel Lines Residency and the RBC Maison d'Ariane residency.
+Formally trained as a painter, in recent years Sharifi's choice of medium has expanded in response to her transforming subject matters to include, print, photo and time-based media.

 STATEMENT